maksuco/maksucocss/readme.md

 You can use .hover-color-* like .hover-color-gray

-**BG:** `.bg-*`, Available form: primary, secondary, black, white, gray, blue, indigo, purple, red, green, teal, yellow, orange. and also with variants `.bg-gray-100` to `.bg-gray-900` (not available in black, dark and light.).
+**BG:** `.bg-*`, Available for: primary, secondary, black, white, gray, blue, indigo, purple, red, green, teal, yellow, orange. and also with variants `.bg-gray-100` to `.bg-gray-900` (not available in black, dark and light.).
 *-500 is the base color of each variant group

 You can use .hover-bg-* like .hover-bg-gray